Amends: Interpretation

-Humans’ sinful nature
+Humans' sinful nature

-According to Susannah Clements the episode "provides a rich perceptive exploration of humanity's sinful nature.
+According to Susannah Clements, the episode "provides a rich perceptive exploration of humanity's sinful nature.
 Humans are not only "not strong enough to fight evil in general", but are also not able to "fight their own sinful nature".
 The good that can be done is not enough and it can not be done all the time.
 The First Evil sends Angel back from hell to kill Buffy.
 As Angel has a soul he is struggling with his evil nature.
 The First Evil is something that Buffy isn't able to fight off or kill.
 Angel is convinced by the First Evil, that he has to either kill Buffy or himself.
 There is no way for humans to fight this purest form of evil.
 Angel realizes that, even though Buffy tries to save him.
 She tells him that there is a weakness in everyone, but everyone has "the power to do real good" and to "make amends".
 Angel replies, that it is not the demon in him that needs to be killed, but the man.
 The evil is too strong and it can not be fought alone.
 So within the series "salvation comes without of humanity", the sun in which Angel tries to kill himself, can not be seen for the whole day.
 Angel is saved.

-The Snow
+Snow

 When Angel tried to kill himself awaiting the sunrise, it suddenly snows and the sun can not be seen there.
 When Joss Whedon was asked if it was God who made it snow, he answered that he is an atheist, but that he can also not ignore "the idea of a Christmas miracle".
 He says that the Christian mythology is fascinating for him and also finds its way into his stories.
 Redemption, hope, and purpose are important to him.
 He doesn't mind "a strictly Christian interpretation being placed on this episode" by everyone believing in it.
 He just hopes it is not limited to it.

+Continuity

+Oz asks Willow, "You ever have that dream where you're in a play, and it's the middle of the play and you really don't know your lines, and you kinda don't know the plot?"
+This will happen to Willow in "Restless."